-It’s a 10-week event, so there’s still plenty of time to sign-up HERE!
+It’s a 10-week event, so there’s still of time to sign-up HERE!

 For more information including prize lists, leaderboards, rules and registration, find the WON Big Fish Challenge at WONews.com under the EVENTS tab.